tungli/F1420-exercises-for-python/README.md

 ## Python exercises

-This repository is meant to be a collection of problems for learning Python.
+This repository is meant to be a collection of mini-projects / problems for learning Python complementing the lectures of *Programming in Python*, an introductory course at Masaryk University.
 The problems are supposed to be:

 * Easy -- a 'template code' is provided in each problem.
-* Interesting.
+* Interesting  or practical.
 * Without assumptions of prior knowledge (other than basic programming).